gmail unsubscribeemail managementproductivity

 • One-click unsubscribe

-• Sender receives automated unsubscribe request
+• Sender receives an automated unsubscribe request

 Compliance: RFC 2369 standard, CAN-SPAM compliant

-User experience: Best - one click and done
+User experience: Best, one click and done

 How it works:

-• May require preference center login
+• May require a preference center login

 • May ask for confirmation